heeyeonl/chat-widget-package/README.md

 ### Architectural Decisions:

-* **Frontend/Backend separation** to keep the API key secure and maintain proper layering
+* **Frontend/Backend separation** to secure API keys and allow future flexibility (e.g., swapping GPT providers)
-* **CSS variable theming** to support easy brand customization without class rewriting
-* **Mocked maintenance mode** to simulate real-world behavior for future dynamic toggle support
+* **Mocking edge-case states** (offline, maintenance) to simulate real-world usage patterns and support progressive enhancement
+* **Custom theming** using CSS variables to decouple logic from design

+> Trade-off: These modes are mocked — the code is structured to support real API integration later (e.g., via polling), but the actual implementation is commented out to stay focused on architecture and front-end behavior.

 ### Challenges Faced: